 Your compound can be evaluated in vitro under the most physiologically relevant conditions.

 MEA recordings increase the statistical power of the data.

-The ability to record multiple evoked-responses in parallel at different electrodes within a single slice and within the same region of interest increases the reliability of the data and their subsequent statistical processing.
+The ability to record multiple evoked-responses in parallel at different electrodes within a single slice and within the same region of interest increases the reliability of the data and their subsequent statistical power.

 MEA recordings performed in a single brain or spinal cord slice provide an exceptional macroscopic view of neuronal networks.

 Region-specific effects can be readily observed over the MEA electrode surface area.
 As an example, layer-specific activities can be resolved into stratified structures such as hippocampus or cortex slices.

 MEA recordings can facilitate the screening of a series of compounds in parallel, with a remarkably quick turnaround (couple of days).

 MEA recordings constitute a well-suited technique for functional series of compound testing as they are much faster than classical glass electrode recordings.